eriknyquist/addlad/README.rst

 and Chris Domas' `MovFuscator <https://github.com/xoreaxeaxeax/movfuscator>`_ project, we can do some interesting things.

-This section will show you how to create an ``AddLad`` program that reads 1 byte from stdin, and prints ``uppercase`` if the read byte is an ASCII uppercase letter, and prints ``lowercase`` otherwise.
-This example program is available at ``examples/condition.ps`` in the Github repo (NOTE: boring things like generating printable characters can be seen in the example programs.
-This section will only focus on the interesting part, which is checking whether the input character is in range).
+This section shows how to create an ``AddLad`` program that reads 1 byte from stdin, and prints ``uppercase`` if the read byte is an ASCII uppercase letter, and prints ``lowercase`` otherwise.
+The full example program is available `in the Github repo <https://github.com/eriknyquist/addlad/blob/master/examples/condition.ps>`_

 1. Fill array indices 65 through 90 (ASCII 'A' through 'Z') with a value of 1: